jgomezdans/geog_docker/README.md

     -v "${HOME}/OneDrive - University College London/uclgeog:/home/jovyan/OneDrive - University College London/uclgeog"

 is a bit of a mouthful only because of the long filename used for OneDrive.
-It also looks more complicated than it might because it has quotes to dael with the name having spaces.
+It also looks more complicated than it might because it has quotes to deal with the name having spaces.

 The port option: